open-imx/imxInsights/README.md

 ## Open-IMX Initiative
 **imxInsights** is part of the **Open-IMX initiative**, which is dedicated to enhancing the accessibility and usability of IMX data.
-This initiative aims to provide a collaborative environment for developers, data analysts, and railway professionals to effectively work with IMX data.
+This initiative aims to provide a collaborative environment for developers, data analysts and railway professionals to effectively work with IMX data.

 ### 🗪 Discord Community Channel 🤝